UK's Johnson set to announce delay to end of COVID restrictions

 By Michael Holden

-LONDON, June 14 (Reuters) - British Prime Minister Boris Johnson is expected to announce on Monday that the end of COVID-19 restrictions will be delayed following concern about the rapid rise of infections of the Delta variant of the coronavirus.
+LONDON, June 14 (Reuters) - British Prime Minister Boris Johnson is expected to announce on Monday that the end of COVID-19 restrictions will be delayed by several weeks following concerns about a rapid rise of Delta variant infections.

-Under a roadmap outlined by Johnson back in February, the government signalled all social restrictions imposed to control the spread of the disease would be lifted "no earlier" than June 21, when pubs, clubs and other hospitality venues could fully reopen.
+Under a road map outlined by Johnson in February, the government said all social restrictions would be lifted "no earlier" than June 21, when pubs, restaurants, nightclubs and other hospitality venues could fully reopen.

-But, in recent weeks there has been a fast growth again in the number of new cases caused by the Delta variant, first discovered in India, which health officials believe to be 60% more transmissible than the previous dominant strain and scientists warn could trigger a third wave of infections.
+But in recent weeks there has been fast growth in new cases caused by the Delta variant, first discovered in India, which health officials believe to be 60% more transmissible than the previous dominant strain and scientists warn could trigger a third wave of infections.

-Johnson has refused to deny suggestions in the British media that the end of lockdown would be delayed by up to a month, saying in recent days there was "serious concern" about rising infections and hospitalisations.
+Johnson has not denied suggestions in the media that the end of lockdown would be delayed by up to a month, saying in recent days there was "serious concern" about rising infections and hospitalisations.

 "We're continuing to look at the data, no final decision has been taken and the right time to fill everybody in on what we're going to do with ...
-June the 21st is tomorrow," Johnson told reporters at the conclusion of the Group of Seven leader's summit on Sunday.
+June the 21st is tomorrow," Johnson told reporters aftera Group of Seven summit on Sunday.

-"That's when we'll be putting out the whole package of information so that everybody can see it together."
+Junior health minister Ed Argar said on Monday he expected Johnson to announce more aid for business if there was a delay in easing capacity constraints.

+"I know that when he addresses his decision, sets out what he intends to do around the easing on the 21st, he will address those points as well," Argar told Sky News.

+The hospitality industry has also called for an extension of other sector-specific aid.

+Deutsche Bank estimated last week that a four-week delay would temporarily reduce gross domestic product by around 0.25% - a fraction of the historic 9.8% slump recorded in 2020.

-On Sunday, Britain recorded 7,490 new COVID-19 cases and eight deaths, with the number of new infections rising almost 50% between June 7 and 13 compared with the previous week.
+On Sunday, Britain recorded 7,490 new COVID-19 cases and eight deaths, with new infections rising almost 50% between June 7 and 13 compared with the previous week.
 Hospitalisations were up 15% between June 2 and 8 compared with the previous seven days.

 The government has stressed any easing of restrictions would be irreversible, meaning it would always act with caution.

-The hesitancy comes despite Britain having one of the fastest rollouts of COVID vaccinations in the world, with more than 41 million people having had their first shot.
-Nearly 30 million receiving both doses - about 56% of the adult population.
+The hesitancy comes despite Britain having one of the fastest vaccine rollouts in the world.More than 41 million people havereceived their first shot andnearly 30 million have had both doses - about 57% of the adult population.

-Foreign minister Dominic Raab said the critical issue was data on the link between transmission of the virus and hospitalisations.
+Foreign minister Dominic Raab said the critical issue was data on whether people infected were becoming ill enough to need hospital treatment.

-"We know we've made great progress and weakening the link between transmission ... and hospitalisation and of course those who are more seriously sick," he told BBC TV on Sunday.
-"The question is whether we've severed and broken it."

-Hospitality bosses have said there must be more government support for businesses to keep them afloat if the lockdown restrictions are kept in place.
+(Additional reporting by Sarah Young and David Milliken; Editing by Andrew Heavens and Giles Elgood)

 ((michael.holden@thomsonreuters.com; +44 207 542 3213; Reuters Messaging: michael.holden.thomsonreuters.com@reuters.net))